Marriott Saves Time for Hotel Managers and Drives Bookings with Yext

 For a global hotel company, letting the unique attributes of each location shine through is vital to communicating why guests might want to stay there.

-In 2016, Marriott tested the Yext Knowledge Engine with a sample of almost 1,400 hotels over a 12-month period, to measure its impact on bookings.
-The test tracked Listings click-through, rooms booked, and revenue generated.
+In 2016, Marriott tested Yext with a sample of almost 1,400 hotels over a 12-month period, to measure its impact on bookings.
+The test tracked the listings click-through, rooms booked, and revenue generated.

 Marriott’s goal of becoming the world’s favorite travel company pushes the team to think beyond the traditional hospitality playbook, and nowhere is this more important than in the company’s local digital strategy.